ircc-web-solutions/wet-boew-theme-core/README.md

 ```

 ### Install Node Version Manager
-Sometimes, Node can be a little special, and to step up and ease that issue is the Node Version Manager (NVM).
-The instructions on the Creationix repository for [NVM](https://github.com/creationix/nvm) are fantastic, with the main command being:
+Sometimes, Node can be a little special, and to step up and ease that issue is the [Node Version Manager (NVM)](https://github.com/creationix/nvm).
+The instructions in the repository are fantastic and the main installation command is:

 ```bash
 wget -qO- https://raw.githubusercontent.com/creationix/nvm/v0.34.0/install.sh | bash